saleel/nymdrive/README.md

 - Server app (service-provider) store the files in IPFS using Textile buckets.
 - Files can be retrieved/deleted later using the file hash.
 Knowledge of hash proves the ownership of files.
 - Neither service-provider or IPFS storage providers can see the contents or name of the stored files.
+- Connect multiple devices running NymDrive and keep them in sync.

 This repo contain code for both client app (written in Electron) and service-provider.